 Is it possible by calling QANTAS ?
 Will I still be charged the extra points penalty for not booking online even when that isn’t possible?

 For internal South American flights, it’s not as simple as just booking online.
 In our members’ experience, LAN flights do not appear online when searching on the Qantas website.
 But there usually is award availability; you just need to phone and ask.
+Occasionally long selling may be necessary.
 If there are reward flights available, they can be booked using points over the phone.
 For such bookings, Qantas charge a $35 “phone booking assistance fee”, though some members believe it is possible to have the airline waive the fee by asking politely.

 One of our members was recently successful in making two bookings over the phone: